Air Scout: Greece

-Air Scouting in Greece is an active specialist branch of the Soma Hellinon Proskopon (Scouts of Greece) program.
+Air Scouting in Greece is an active specialist branch of the Soma Hellinon Proskopon (Scouts of Greece) programme.
 Air Scouts are called Aeroproskopoi.
 There is a Region for Air Scouts of approximately 57 Air Scout groups.
 The Greek Air Scouting branch was founded in 1945.

 Hong Kong

 Air Scouting in Hong Kong started in 1967, when a Jesuit priest, Father Cunningham formed an Air Scout Troop in the 11th Kowloon Scout Group of Wah Yan College, Kowloon during the 5-year expansion plan of the Scout Association of Hong Kong.
 The 11th Kowloon Group (Wah Yan College, Kowloon) is a "closed school Scout Group" with Scout membership open only to students of this college in the Kowloon Peninsula of Hong Kong.
 As a result, there was only one Air Scout Unit in the territory from 1967 to 1972.
 In 1974, a Venture Air Scout Unit was added to the Group.

 In 1972, the Chief Scout of Hong Kong appointed Francis Yiu Cheong Chin as the first Air Scout Commissioner to develop and expand Air Scouting.
 Mr. Chin is a Queen's Scout, a Trainer, and a member of the Hong Kong Chin Brothers aviators with the long-distance flying record of successfully completed "The First 100 horsepower Single-engine England to Hong Kong Long Distance Cross-Country Flight in History".
 As a result, Air Scouting spread and flourished after 1972.
 There are 18 Air Scout units in 5 Regions of Scout Groups in Hong Kong.